Weekend in York: How to Best Enjoy This Historical City

 So, I had to sit through mass instead, which brought back traumatic memories from 13 years of Catholic schooling that I’ve spent my entire adult life trying to repress.

-Walk the wall
+Walk the wall around the city

 You can see the Roman influence across the UK, particularly in the presence of city walls, a form of defence from times gone past.
 Some are merely crumbling versions of their former selves, but York has one of the most intact walls within the country.